SethicusTheBrave/Memjo/README.md

 # Memjo
-The repositry of the memjo development group
+The repository of the memjo development group: a memory journal for those with Alzheimer's.